edenessame/rock-paper-scissors/README.md

 ### Score area

-After each round the user and computer scores will increment in the score area until one of them reaches five, this will then update the overall winner text in the game area saying who was first to reach 5 and dissabling the buttons, until the replay button is pressed.
+After each round the user and computer scores will increment in the score area and update the result text with who won the round, until one of them reaches five, this will then update the overall winner text in the game area saying who was first to reach five and dissabling the buttons, until the replay button is pressed.

 ![score area](./readme-assets/Score_area.png)